JonathanCazzaro/react-transition/README.md

 - **trigger** : the value that will indicate whether the component should me mounted or not.
   - type : _boolean_
+- **bypass** : bypasses all the animations.
+Simply mounts and unmounts the component according the value of trigger, keeping the active class and the onMount and onUnmount methods effective.
+  - type : _boolean_
 - **classPrefix** : the name your animation classes will be starting with.
   - type : _string_
 - **timeout** : the duration of the animations.
 An array of two values can be set in order to specify different timeouts for the mounting/unmounting animations.